 The Department of Physics offers a full-time PhD program and full- and part-time programs leading to an MS degree, with opportunities for individually designed programs.
 Thesis research can be undertaken in any one of the department’s research specialties or in interdisciplinary areas such as materials physics, chemical physics, biological physics, or applied engineering physics.
 A further option allows cooperative research to be done at high-technology industrial, government, national, or international laboratories, and at medical research institutions in the Boston area.

 The graduate program in physics is committed to providing an effective education to students with a variety of backgrounds and preparations in physics and related subjects.
 All graduate students receive considerable faculty and peer support.
-Approximately sixty graduate students are enrolled in the PhD degree program in physics.
+Approximately eighty graduate students are enrolled in the PhD degree program in physics.

 The reputation of the department brings a constant flow of well-known visitors who enrich the department’s colloquia and seminars.
 Faculty and students enjoy close contact with their distinguished counterparts located at other universities, government laboratories, and high-technology research centers in the greater Boston area.

 The Physics Department offers a Doctor of Philosophy in Physics with concentrations in different subfields that reflect the forefront research activities of the department, including biological physics, condensed matter physics, and elementary particle physics.
 The program for the PhD degree consists of the required coursework, a qualifying examination, a preliminary research seminar, the completion of a dissertation based upon original research performed by the student, and a dissertation defense upon completion of the dissertation.
 Based on these measures, students are expected to obtain a graduate-level understanding of basic physics concepts and demonstrate the ability to formulate a research plan, communicate orally a research plan, and conduct and present independent research.